 When will I receive my IRS Form 1099-DIV?

-Your Form 1099-DIV will be mailed to you by February 15 for the previous tax year unless you were invested in the following funds:
+Your Form 1099-DIV will usually be mailed to you by January 31 for the previous tax year unless you were invested in the following funds:

 - Thrivent Growth and Income Plus Fund